boston-dynamics/spot-cpp-sdk/docs/cpp/quickstart.md

 ### Install C++ SDK dependencies

-The C++ SDK depends on gRPC, Protobuf and Eigen.
+The C++ SDK depends on gRPC, Protobuf, Eigen and CLI11.
 Protobuf is included in gRPC.
 The instructions below use `vcpkg` to install these dependencies.
-All commands need to be run on a Linux/MacOS/Windows terminal.
+All commands need to be run on a Linux/Windows terminal.

 1) Clone vcpkg.
 The checkout hash below specifies the one used for testing internally.
 This version of vcpkg installs the dependency versions:
     - gRPC 1.33.1
     - Protobuf 3.14.0
     - Eigen 3.3.9
     - CLI11 1.9.1

+It also downloads cmake in the location `downloads/tools/{CMAKE_VERSION}/{CMAKE_VERSION}/bin/cmake`, which is needed to build the SDK.
+Please add that folder to your PATH to simplify running cmake on the terminal.

 ```cmd
 git clone https://github.com/microsoft/vcpkg